-ETS-Lindgren recommends the equivalent capacitance method of calibration for its 3301B active rod antenna.
-In order to check the calibration a 3301B calibration test fixture is required.
-This fixture contains a resistive "T" and a capacitor.
-The "T" allows for accurate reading of the input to the fixture.
+ETS-Lindgren recommends the equivalent capacitance method of calibration for the Model 3301B active rod antenna.
+To check the calibration, a Model 3301B calibration test fixture is required.
+This fixture contains a resistive T and a capacitor.
+The T allows for accurate reading of the input to the fixture.
 The capacitor feeds the amplifier through the same impedance as the 41" rod presents to it.
 The result is a simple, yet extremely accurate calibration.

-Periodic checks of the unit's performance are recommended.
-In order to calibrate the unit, simply attach the calibration fixture and ground it to the 3301B housing through one of the counterpoise mounting holes.
+Periodic checks of performance are recommended.
+To calibrate the unit, simply attach the calibration fixture and ground it to the Model 3301B housing through one of the counterpoise mounting holes.
 Place a signal source on one leg of the fixture and a receiver on the other leg.
 Then terminate the output of the unit with 50 ohms.
 Read the input signal strength.
 The input signal strength measured through the calibration fixture must have 11 dB added to it.
-The 11 dB is composed of 6 dB required to normalize the rod to 1 meter and 5 dB of signal loss through the resistive divider in the "T".
-After the input is read, move the receiver cable to the output of the unit and place a 50 ohm load on the now open leg of the calibration fixture.
+The 11 dB is composed of 6 dB required to normalize the rod to 1 meter and 5 dB of signal loss through the resistive divider in the T. After the input is read, move the receiver cable to the output of the unit and place a 50-ohm load on the now open leg of the calibration fixture.
 Read the unit output.
 The antenna factor is the input plus 11 dB minus the output, both readings assumed to be logarithmic.